samrocketman/blog/_posts/2015-10-30-learning-git.md

 helpful and I also include a video _I produced_.

 * [Advanced Git Training](http://youtu.be/x2VbPiNJjpw) (video) disclaimer this was recorded by me.
-A knowledge gap talk which bridges a git beginner to becoming an expert.
+A knowledge gap talk, which bridges a git beginner to becoming an expert.
 * [Git from the bits up](https://www.youtube.com/watch?v=MYP56QJpDr4) an advanced talk on Git internals and how it works.